 Dependable White/Private Label Manufacturing Service.
-Our experience and dedicated team continue to refine and expand our white label services, as we are becoming a leading manufacturer for many regional and nationwide brands.
+Our experience and dedicated team continue to refine and expand our white label services, as we grow as a manufacturer for many regional and nationwide brands.
 Our operations in this segment have doubled over 2020, which we attribute to our commitment to high quality and on time manufacturing services.

-Leader in CBD Product Research and Development.
+CBD Product Research and Development.
 Our team provides custom products and proprietary formulations for some of the most popular industry items.
 We also continue to expand product offerings with the development and launch of new items on a regular basis.
 Custom formulations for outside brands build long term commitments from our customers.